sushil-jawanjal/trimap-animal-api-assignment/README.md

 1. Project Overview
 2. Features
 3. Technology Stack
-4. API Endpoints
-5. Installation
+4. Installation
-6. Usage
-7. Sample Data
+5. Sample Data
-8. Validation Rules
+6. Validation Rules
-9. Testing
+7. Testing
-10. Author

-Project Overview
+1. Project Overview

 TriMap Solutions wanted a system to manage farm animals for trade and health management.
 This API provides a backend solution to: